Sep 19, 2022

 How to Sell Photos Online: Best Practices and Where to Do It

 - Business.
-Office-themed images tend to do well since many businesses need them.
+Office-themed images tend to do well for website landing pages and promotional flyers.

 - Food.
-This still-life photography genre is popular for commercial use in various disciplines, from advertising to publishing.
+This still-life photography genre is popular for commercial use by various businesses, from advertising to publishing.

 - Objects.
 Many business owners look for single-subject shots, such as books, shirts, or other items, to feature on their product pages.